Alisa Kleybanova: 2007

 This performance lifted Kleybanova to a ranking of 195th, just below her personal best set in the summer of 2006, in time for entering her first $100k draw at Bordeaux, France the very week after.
 Here, she scored successive three-sets defeats over French world No. 86, Pauline Parmentier and former top-100 star, now world No. 141, Laura Pous Tió.
 But she lost in the quarterfinals to world No. 68, Alizé Cornet.

 Playing her fifth straight tournament in five weeks at Lecce, Italy in the middle of September, world-ranked a career-best 184th, the young Russian captured the sixth $25k title of her career.
 Having lost the first set of her first round tie against Andrea Hlaváčková in round one, she then reeled off ten straight sets for the loss of only 17 more games to claim the tournament, beating formerly top-50-ranked Spaniard Marta Marrero in the final, 6–1, 6–0.

 Arriving back in Moscow for the annual Tier-I event held there in October, world-ranked 163rd, she was defeated in the first round of the qualifying draw by Ukrainian world No. 130, Tatiana Perebiynis.

 A week later, she found herself back at Lawrenceville, Georgia for a $50k event, and knocked out American world No. 92 Ashley Harkleroad in the first round, but was defeated in the second by a much lower-ranked American wildcard Alexa Glatch.

 In the last full week of October at Augusta, Georgia, she virtually breezed through a $25k draw for the loss of just 17 games, eight of them taken from her by just one of her five opponents, Argentine Clarisa Fernández, in the quarterfinals.
 Notable among her squarely vanquished opponents was American world No. 244, Madison Brengle, whom she beat 6–0, 6–2 in round two.
 It was the seventh $25k title Kleybanova had won in her short career, and the third of that year.

-Elevated to a new career-best world ranking of 153rd in time for her direct entry into a $75k draw at Pittsburgh in early November, the Russian scored victories over world No. 180, Sunitha Rao, and world No. 112, Aleksandra Wozniak, to reach the quarterfinals, but then lost a topsy-turvy three-setter to her 92nd-ranked compatriot Olga Poutchkova.
+Elevated to a new career-best world ranking of 153rd in time for her direct entry into a $75k draw at Pittsburgh in early November, the Russian scored victories over world No. 180, Sunitha Rao, and world No. 112, Aleksandra Wozniak, to reach the quarterfinals, but then lost a topsy-turvy three-setter to her 92nd-ranked compatriot Olga Puchkova.

 A week later at La Quinta, California, she reached the quarterfinals of a $50k event, beating world No. 151, Abigail Spears, in round two before losing to another American player, world No. 176 Raquel Kops-Jones in the quarterfinals.

 Kleybanova did not play in December, but ended the year world-ranked down just a few places from her recently set career best at 156th, and with a strong 41–13 win–loss record to her credit.
 Although she had scored many of her main draw match wins at the $25k level which she had already conquered several times back in 2005, she had also broken new ground at higher levels of competition in the second half of the year.